aws-samples/aws-cdk-managed-elkk/README.md

 Type messages into the Kakfa producer session and they are published to the Amazon MSK cluster

 The messages published to the Amazon MS cluster by the producer session will appear in the Kafka consumer window as they are read from the cluster.

+The Kafka client instance windows can be closed.

 -----
 ## Filebeat <a name=filebeat></a>